mantidproject/mantid/Code/Mantid/docs/source/algorithms/Q1D-v2.rst

-Although the units on the y-axis of the output workspace space are quoted in 1/cm note that conversion to a cross section requires scaling by an `instrument <http://www.mantidproject.org/instrument>`_ dependent absolute units constant.
+Although the units on the y-axis of the output workspace space are quoted in 1/cm note that conversion to a cross section requires scaling by an :ref:`instrument <instrument>` dependent absolute units constant.

 Resolution and Cutoffs
 ######################